microsoft/customer-insights-azure-data-workshop/lab01.md

     ![](images/lab01/media/image21.png)

 1. On the Data tab for each entity, ensure that rows have been loaded and are visible.
-If no rows are shown, go back to the “Data sources” left nav and refresh the data sources again.
+If no rows are shown, go back to the **Data sources** left nav and refresh the data sources again.

     ![](images/lab01/media/image22.png)